JessMcCabe/EntWebDevAssign2/README.md

 ### Setup requirements.

-[ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]

 ### API endpoints

-[ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

-e.g.
 + Discover list of movies - discover/movie
 + Movie details - movie/:id
 + Movie genres - /genre/movie/list